More than 100 Sunken Ships to be Recycled in the Far East over Five Years

 The work will be carried out as part of the federal project "General Cleaning"

 The large-scale environmental campaign "General Cleaning" continues in the Far East.
-Currently, work is underway to eliminate three sunken vessels: one is located in the Kamchatka Territory, and two are in the Sakhalin Region, in the area of the Kholmsk and Korsakov ports.
-At the same time, work on two facilities in the Kamchatka Territory has already been successfully completed.
+Currently, work is underway to eliminate three sunken vessels: one is located in the Kamchatka Territory, and two are in the Sakhalin Region, in the area of the ports of Kholmsk and Korsakov.
+At the same time, work on two objects in the Kamchatka Territory has already been successfully completed.

 Raising each sunken vessel is a unique process.
 Ship-lifting documentation is developed for each of them.
-It describes the types and methods of work to be performed.
-For example, towing to the shore with subsequent disposal on the shore is used, or divers dive to the sunken vessel, install booms inside the vessel, and pump air into them so that the vessel begins to float to the surface.
+It describes the types and methods of work.
+For example, towing to the shore is used, followed by its disposal on the shore, or divers dive to the sunken vessel, install booms inside the vessel, pump air into them so that the vessel begins to float to the surface.

 representative of the press service of the Ministry of Natural Resources

-As part of the federal program "General Cleaning" (part of the national project "Environmental Well-being"), it is planned to recycle 103 vessels in six Far Eastern regions from 2025 to 2030: Kamchatka and Primorsky Territories, Sakhalin and Magadan Regions, the Republic of Sakha (Yakutia) and the Chukotka Autonomous Okrug.
+As part of the federal program "General Cleaning" (part of the national project "Environmental Well-being"), it is planned to dispose of 103 vessels in six Far Eastern regions from 2025 to 2030: Kamchatka and Primorsky Territories, Sakhalin and Magadan Regions, the Republic of Sakha (Yakutia) and the Chukotka Autonomous Okrug.

 Read more on the topic:

-New development by Russian physicists will improve the safety of thermonuclear reactors
+New development of Russian physicists will improve the safety of thermonuclear reactors

 Nizhny Novgorod SSK launched the fifth block of the floating dock under construction

-R/V "Academician Treshnikov" is preparing to go to the North Pole
+R/V "Academic Tryoshnikov" is preparing to go to the North Pole

 The Arkhangelsk repair and maintenance base of the fleet has completed the construction of the floating pier "PP-20"